Locations in Katana are different locations where you store stock, make products, and/or fulfill customer orders.

 Locations are typically used if you have multiple warehouses, use any fulfillment centers, store stock at your own retail outlet or at resellers' shops or warehouses, or produce at multiple locations.

 The multiple manufacturing sites feature is also valuable for companies using outsourced manufacturing partners.
 It enables you to generate independent production schedules for each Location, manage ingredient availabilities at each Location, and transfer stock from one location to another.

 Locations are typically located at different geographical spots, although you can create Locations for different parts of the same warehouse if it makes sense for your business or processes.

-However, do not confuse Locations in Katana with bin locations, which typically refer to the exact location of a certain item in your warehouse (shelf number and the exact spot on the shelf).
-Bin locations feature is not yet available in Katana.
+However, don't confuse Locations in Katana with bin locations, which typically refer to the exact location of a certain item in your warehouse (shelf number and the exact spot on the shelf).
+The Bin locations feature is not yet available in Katana.